zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/20-sinhala-amazon.md

 If you will find out if the names are to be made.

 [APZ 89.2] (#apz89 .2) {#apz89 .2 .ref .apz} "This very little race shit
-Destroy” is the death of this very own nation jara, Business, Comparation, It is unpretentious Nibbana.
+Destroy" is the death of this very own nation jara, Business, Comparation, It is unpretentious Nibbana.
 Therefore, Brahmina stated the same.

 [Msdiv 90] (#msdiv90) {#msdiv90 .ref .msdiv} (16-2)

-[APZ 90.1] (#apz90 .1) {#apz90 .1 .ref .apz} "Seeing the images”
+[APZ 90.1] (#apz90 .1) {#apz90 .1 .ref .apz} "Seeing the images"
 The image is the four great demons, and the figures of the four great demons born because of the four great demons Ready.
 From the image news, due to images, from the matter of images, exhausting, clashing, Even if you have the image, no one will be discarded.
 Kazawinda Talawatha (Great Buddha